rafiulgits/blog-backend-api/README.md

 #### `GET` `/api/Post`

 This endpoint is for get all available posts in database.
-Response format support `XML` and `JSON`.

-*XML Response*
+If no post available in database then an empty array will return otherwise an array with available items.

+**Response**

+* XML Response

 ```xml
   <ArrayOfPost xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema">